-- "Artisan Funds" refers to Artisan Partners Funds, Inc., a family of Securities and Exchange Commission registered mutual funds. - "Artisan Global Funds" refers to Artisan Partners Global Funds PLC, a family of Ireland-domiciled funds organized pursuant to the European Union's Undertaking for Collective Investment in Transferable Securities ("UCITS").

-- "client" and "clients" refer to investors who access our investment management services by investing in funds, including Artisan Funds, Artisan Global Funds, or Artisan sponsored private funds, or by engaging us to manage a separate account in one or more of our investment strategies (such accounts include collective investment trusts and other pooled investment vehicles for which we are investment adviser, each of which we manage on a separate account basis). - "Company", "Artisan", "we", "us" or "our" refer to Artisan Partners Asset Management Inc. ("APAM") and, unless the context otherwise requires, its direct and indirect subsidiaries, including Artisan Partners Holdings LP ("Artisan Partners Holdings"), and, for periods prior to our IPO, "Artisan," the "company," "we," "us" and "our" refer to Artisan Partners Holdings and, unless the context otherwise requires, its direct and indirect subsidiaries.
+- "Artisan Funds" refers to Artisan Partners Funds, Inc., a family of Securities and Exchange Commission registered mutual funds. - "Artisan Global Funds" refers to Artisan Partners Global Funds PLC, a family of Ireland-domiciled funds organized pursuant to the European Union's Undertaking for Collective Investment in Transferable Securities ("UCITS"). - "Artisan Private Funds" refers to private investment funds sponsored by Artisan. - "client" and "clients" refer to investors who access our investment management services by investing in funds, including Artisan Funds, Artisan Global Funds, or Artisan Private Funds, or by engaging us to manage a separate account in one or more of our investment strategies (such accounts include collective investment trusts and other pooled investment vehicles for which we are investment adviser, each of which we manage on a separate account basis). - Except where the context requires otherwise, in this report, references to the "Company", "Artisan", "we", "us" or "our" refer to Artisan Partners Asset Management Inc. ("APAM") and its direct and indirect subsidiaries, including Artisan Partners Holdings LP ("Artisan Partners Holdings" or "Holdings"), and, for periods prior to our IPO, "Artisan," the "company," "we," "us" and "our" refer to Artisan Partners Holdings and, unless the context otherwise requires, its direct and indirect subsidiaries.
 On March 12, 2013, APAM closed its IPO and related IPO Reorganization.
 Prior to that date, APAM was a subsidiary of Artisan Partners Holdings.
-The IPO Reorganization and IPO are described in the notes to our consolidated financial statements included in Part II of this Form 10-K. - "IPO" means the initial public offering of 12,712,279 shares of Class A common stock of Artisan Partners Asset Management Inc. completed on March 12, 2013. - "IPO Reorganization" means the series of transactions Artisan Partners Asset Management Inc. and Artisan Partners Holdings completed on March 12, 2013, immediately prior to the IPO, in order to reorganize their capital structures in preparation for the IPO. - "2015 Follow-On Offering" means the registered offering of 3,831,550 shares of Class A common stock of Artisan Partners Asset Management Inc. completed on March 9, 2015. - "2017 Follow-On Offering" means the registered offering of 5,626,517 shares of Class A common stock of Artisan Partners Asset Management Inc. completed on February 28, 2017.
+The IPO Reorganization and IPO are described in the notes to our consolidated financial statements included in Part II of this Form 10-K.

+- "IPO" means the initial public offering of 12,712,279 shares of Class A common stock of Artisan Partners Asset Management Inc. completed on March 12, 2013. - "IPO Reorganization" means the series of transactions Artisan Partners Asset Management Inc. and Artisan Partners Holdings completed on March 12, 2013, immediately prior to the IPO, in order to reorganize their capital structures in preparation for the IPO. - "2017 Follow-On Offering" means the registered offering of 5,626,517 shares of Class A common stock of Artisan Partners Asset Management Inc. completed on February 28, 2017. - "2018 Follow-On Offering: means the registered offering of 644,424 shares of Class A common stock of Artisan Partners Asset Management Inc. completed on February 27, 2018.